[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****

 2002 promotional assistance provided by TV 48, WAFF Television.

-First equipment and personnel assistance provided in 1993 by WHNT, Channel 19.
+First equipment and personnel assistance shared in 1993 by WHNT, Channel 19.

 The New York Times station for North Alabama during this period, WHNT also transferred to

-Dr. Foote its Huntsville newsfilm archives, that are available at the University of North Alabama for
+Dr. Foote its Huntsville newsfilm archives in 1994 to be available at the University of

 Additional 2001 assistance by WHDF, Channel 15, and WAAY-TV, Channel 31.